THE MAIN PRINCIPALS OF THE ART THERAPY PROCESS

 Creating and maintaining a safe, containing, and non-judgmental space which facilitates the client to explore through the artwork; those parts of self which require recognition and integration.

-As the use of creativity, symbols, metaphors and play are a familiar and natural form of communication for young people, the artwork offers a language through which unconscious feelings, wishes, fears, and fantasies can be expressed and explored, thereby a space is created for the acknowledgement and awareness of both inner and outer experiences, this can be a powerfully integrative process.
+As the use of creativity, symbols, metaphors and play are a familiar and natural form of communication for people, the artwork offers a language through which unconscious feelings, wishes, fears, and fantasies can be expressed and explored, thereby a space is created for the acknowledgement and awareness of both inner and outer experiences, this can be a powerfully integrative process.

 Marika O’Sullivan BAVA, Masters Art Therapy, IShom. reg.
 IACAT (Irish association of Creative Arts Therapists)